tos-kamiya/transl8/README.md

 * **pipx**: https://pipx.pypa.io/
 * **ollama**: https://ollama.com/

-After installing them, you can install `transl8` by pipx:
+Once you have installed these tools, you can install `transl8` using pipx:

 ```sh
 pipx install git+https://github.com/tos-kamiya/transl8